How to fit red wine calories into your diet - Red wine calories per glass

 |Red wine (5 fluid oz glass)||Kcal||Carb grams|

-Alcohol is metabolized differently from carbohydrates and fat.
-The alcohol molecule is metabolized to acetate which is used as an energy source.
-One result is that the metabolism of fatty acids for energy can be reduced if there's a lot of alcohol in your system.
-This would not be desirable for people who are trying to control weight.
-It's another good argument for drinking red wine in moderation, whatever the health benefits.
+Alcohol is metabolized to acetate which is used as an energy source.
+The metabolism of fatty acids (from your food or your fat cells) can be reduced if you drink a lot of alcohol.
+It's a good argument for drinking red wine in moderation.

-For older adults, particularly women, alcohol itself can be a problem.
-Our ability to metabolize the ethanol molecule diminishes as we age, so ethanol hangs around longer in our blood stream, affecting cognitive and neuromuscular function.
+The metabolism of ethanol diminishes as we age, so tolerance is impaired.
+Ethanol lingers longer in the blood, affecting cognitive and neuromuscular function.
 Alcohol is also dehydrating.
 Again, two more good arguments for moderation.

-But there's that fuzzy feel-good term "moderation".
-What exactly does it mean in the real world?
-As I noted in my book "Food Wisdom for Women", when it comes to alcohol consumption, the definition of "moderation" is all over the map.
-In general, organizations like the Centers for Disease Control stick to the One Drink Per Day definition, which is included in the US Dietary Guidelines.
+What exactly does "moderation" mean?
+As I noted in my book "Food Wisdom for Women", the definition of "moderation" is all over the map.
+Organizations like the Centers for Disease Control stick to the One Drink Per Day definition, which is included in the US Dietary Guidelines.
+A study of the health benefits of the Mediterranean diet concluded that 7 glasses of red wine a week was reasonable.
+This means one glass/day.

-Then of course we have to define "drink."
-For wine, it's typically 5 fluid ounces (just over 1/2 cup), which approximates what you would be served in a wine glass at a restaurant.
-Maybe.
+How do we define "drink."
+For wine, it's typically 5 fluid ounces (just over 1/2 cup), which is about what you would be served in a wine glass at a restaurant.
 For a standard wine glass, you might expect to get a glass that's just over half-full.
 But if the glass is the size of a soup bowl, you'll be getting a lot more than 5 fluid ounces, even if it's only half full.
 And if you're pouring wine at home and you top off the glass, you're pouring more than 5 fluid oz, which means more than the average 122 calories.